ROBelgium/MSNoise/doc/releasenotes/msnoise-1.5.rst

 In MSNoise 1.5 we drop the dependency to `statsmodels` in favour of our own linear regression routine that we included in `obspy` as of version 1.1.

+Since 1.4, MSNoise is "tested" automatically on Linux (thanks to TravisCI) & Windows (thanks to Appveyor), for Python versions 2.7 and 3.5.
+With MSNoise 1.5 we also added the MacOSX tests on TravisCI.
+With these tests, we can guarantee MSNoise works on different platforms and Anaconda (or miniconda) python versions.

+Yes, **MSNoise is Python 3 compatible** !!!

 This version has benefited from outputs/ideas/pull requests/questions from